top of page

 9) How do I introduce my cat to the new kitty?

 Introducing a new cat can take a while, especially if either is an adult.
 You should expect it to take at least a few weeks, sometimes months.
-This is the best process I've found for introducing cats.
+Check out more of our advice on introductions.

 10) What should I expect when adopting a kitten or cat?